 *I like my cream cheese frosting to taste like cream cheese and not be overly sweet, if you prefer a sweeter flavor, add more powdered sugar (a c at a time) until you have achieved your desired tasteyou make need to add a little more heavy cream in order to have a spreadable consistency.

-One last thing, I'd like to give a big thanks to the folks over at Camden Designs.
-They're an honest Detroit based embroidery company in MICHIGAN.
-The idea for this post came about due to a conversation I had with Chris over there.
+One last thing, I'd like to give a big thanks to the folks over at PeachBlitz.
+They're a wonderful SEM service in Ontario.
+The idea for this post came about due to a conversation I had with Jonathan over there.
 Anyway, I hope you enjoyed this article.
 Until the next time.

 Posted in Real Estate Post Date 12/30/2015